 Marketing with the help of Influencers in social networks has long ago grown beyond the experimental framework and turned into a multimillion-dollar industry.
 Coronavirus pandemic, which has made adjustments to the entire life of the planet, has played a major role in this.
 We started spending more time at home, travel less, work a lot online, and therefore spend more time on social networks, make online purchases more often, and interact with digital products in general.
-In this article, we reviewed the major influencer marketing trends of 2021.
+In this article, we reviewed the major influencer marketing trends.

 To avoid redundancy, here’s a little statistic on influencer marketing: